rage/cyber-security-base-19/data/module-3/part-1/index.md

 at least 5 different flaws from the OWASP [top ten list](https://owasp.org/www-project-top-ten/) as well as their fixes.
 The application should have a backend.

-OWASP recently updated its list and there are now two lists: 2017 and 2021.
+OWASP updated its list and there are now three lists: [2017](https://owasp.org/www-project-top-ten/2017/), [2021](https://owasp.org/Top10/2021/), and [2025](https://owasp.org/Top10/2025/).
-You can use either list but specify which one you are using.
+You can use any of the lists but specify which one you are using.
 Do not mix the lists.
 Note that CSRF is missing from both lists as it is more rare nowadays due to the more secure frameworks.
 However, due to its fundamental nature it is allowed as a flaw.

+We recommend that you use the 2021 list and use the following flaws:
+_(1) Broken Access Control,
+(2) Cryptographic Failures,
+(3) Injection,
+(4) Identification and Authentication Failures,
+(5) Security Logging and Monitoring Failures_.

 We recommend that you implement the website using Python & Django.
-If you did the previous course you should already Django libraries installed.
+If you did the previous exercises you should already Django libraries installed.
 See [installation guide](/installation-guide) otherwise.
 To create a starter website, follow the instructions [here](https://docs.djangoproject.com/en/3.1/intro/tutorial01/).

 You may do the project without using the starter template (in a language of